-- 1. Describe programs implemented that enhance pollution prevention awareness at any level or any functional area of the Military Department or Defense Agency. - 2.
-Describe community involvement, activities, and affiliations with civic and environmental organizations in pollution prevention. - 3.
-Describe cooperation with federal, state, local agencies, organizations, and academic institutions on pollution prevention activities. - 4.
-Describe efforts to partner with other recycling and green procurement programs (DoD, other federal, state, local government, and industry). - 5.
-Describe efforts to gather community stakeholder input in establishing pollution prevention objectives relevant to significant environmental aspects of the mission.
+- 1. Describe programs implemented that enhance sustainability at any level or any functional area of the Military Department or Defense Agency. - 2.
+Describe community involvement, activities, and affiliations with civic and environmental organizations in sustainability. - 3.
+Describe cooperation with federal, state, local agencies, organizations, and academic institutions on sustainability activities. - 4.
+Describe efforts to gather community stakeholder input in establishing sustainability objectives relevant to the mission.